-As I touched upon in the homepage, I am both an avid traveler as well as a lover of the Japanese language and culture.
-I cite my father as the source/inspiration for both of these interests, as he spent his 20’s travelling all around the United States and the world eventually.
+I am both an avid traveler as well as a lover of the Japanese language and culture.
+I cite my father as the source/inspiration for both of these interests, as he spent his 20’s traveling all around the United States and the world.
 If given enough time, I could probably list each country that he has been to, but for now I will limit it to the ones that I remember: Iceland, Great Britain, Germany, France, Austria, Italy, Spain, Morocco, Algeria, Congo, Kenya, Indonesia, Myanmar, India, Pakistan, Iran, Turkey, Greece, and Yugoslavia.
 There are certainly countries that I missed, but those are the countries that I remember him speaking of in his travel stories.
 And he has A LOT of travel stories.

 He sold contraband scotch to Muslim soldiers in Morocco after crossing over the Strait of Gibraltar.
 He saw a woman in the middle of the Congo who was boiling monkeys in a large stew beside a bridge.
 He worked on the crew of a yacht that sailed from Kenya to Indonesia before he got off the ship and made his way up to India.
-Just weeks before the Shah Pahlavi was overthrown in 1979, he left Tehran, turning down an offer to teach English to Iranian students.
-All of these stories and more were told to me ad infinitum as I grew up, to the point that the stories have lost their initial appeal, like an old car who is far rustier than it once was.
+Just weeks before Shah Pahlavi was overthrown in 1979, he left Tehran, turning down an offer to teach English to Iranian students.
+All of these stories and more were told to me ad infinitum as I grew up, to the point that the stories have lost their initial appeal.
 Nonetheless, these stories have still had a profound effect on myself and the way that I view the world.

 As an English Literature Major, I am no stranger to reflection on what something might mean and then transmuting those thoughts into a written piece, and since my graduation I have found myself missing this process of thought documentation.
 I also wrote for my college’s newspaper, The Lamron, for a couple of semesters, and I found the process of writing for publication provided an interesting twist on the ways in which I compose my pieces.
 Finally, I was trying to figure out a way to let the people back home know what was going on in my life as I experience a new chapter in Japan, but I wanted to do this in a way that I felt uniquely reflected my own personality.
 With all of that in mind, I came to the decision to start this blog.